jpswade/jpswade.github.io/_posts/2011-05-25-converting-your-logo-to-ascii-art.md

   - shell
 ---
 <p class="lead">
-  If you&#8217;re a geek like me or you&#8217;ve just  seen <a href="http://paolo.wordpress.com/2010/05/07/iron-man-2-etcmotd/">Iron Man 2</a> you&#8217;ll probably like the idea of having a custom <a href="http://en.wikipedia.org/wiki/Motd_(unix)">motd</a> display something cool when you login to your shell or terminal server.
+  If you're a geek like me or you've just  seen <a href="http://paolo.wordpress.com/2010/05/07/iron-man-2-etcmotd/">Iron Man 2</a> you'll probably like the idea of having a custom <a href="http://en.wikipedia.org/wiki/Motd_(unix)">motd</a> display something cool when you login to your shell or terminal server.
 </p>

 Sure, you can use [figlet](http://en.wikipedia.org/wiki/FIGlet) to create a text banner, but how cool would it be if you could display your own logo instead.
 Right?